rshest/gchq-christmas-puzzle/README.md

 It is similar to the Sudoku puzzle, with a little bit more complex vertical/horizontal constraints.

-* The first constraints is for the "fixed" cells to be in place
+* The first constraint is for the "fixed" cells to be in place
 * The other two (almost identical) groups of horizontal/vertical constraints ensure that:
-..* The provided intervals have 1's all along
+** The provided intervals have 1's all along
-..* Every interval (except of the first one) has a preceding 0 AND the intervals do not overlap ..* The total amount in 1's in every row/column is the same as the sum of the provided intervals' lengths
+** Every interval (except of the first one) has a preceding 0 AND the intervals do not overlap ** The total amount in 1's in every row/column is the same as the sum of the provided intervals' lengths

 ##### The puzzle itself: